ChaoticMarauder/codeforces/README.md

 # codeforces
- solution to codeforces problems in C++
+ solution to algorithmic problems in Python